 • Lastly, the crooked wall of the living room as the odd one out feels rather weird.
 It was born out of the desire not to create a weird angle with the facade of the building, which is appreciated.
 However it feels more as an afterthought and not as an intended point of interest.
 I also think that the kitchen layout could do with a different approach.

 So what did I do?

 • I reorganized the bedroom and created one amazing dressing space.
 The bedroom, the dressing and the bathroom, now work together in a highly intimate and practical way.
 The laundry room is close and easily reachable from the dressing and the bathroom.
-The sliding doors of the bedroom allow it to become one space with the rest and move with ease when one needs to get ready.
+The sliding doors of the bedroom allow it to become one space with the rest and move with ease when needing to get ready.
 I love this!
-True, guests still intrude in the night area when reaching the toilet, but at least for the rest of the time it is one coll space!
+True, guests still intrude in the night area when reaching the toilet, but at least for the rest of the time it is one cool space!

-• Reshaping of the master bedroom allowed the introduction of a secondary bedroom or office, based on needs.
+• Reshaping the master bedroom allowed the introduction of a secondary bedroom or office, based on needs.
 The easy access to the room makes it a perfect office as guests can easily reach it from the front door.

 In the original layout the couch was placed with the back at the balcony window, meaning that the view was literally wasted.
 Having the kitchen switch places with the living area means the view can now be fully used and appreciated.